 Once admitted to the Program, a student must maintain a cumulative 3.5 GPA, with all Honors work at the "B" level or higher to remain in the Program.
 If a student's GPA drops below 3.5, the student will be allowed to continue in the Program in probationary fashion for one semester.
-If the cumulative GPA continues to fall below the 3.5 requirement after one semester, the student will have to withdraw from the Program.
-There is no reinstatement after an official withdrawal.
+If the cumulative GPA continues to fall below the 3.5 requirement after one semester, the student will be dismissed from the Program.
+There is no reinstatement after an official dismissal from the Honors Program.